vishakhaac/Article-detection-by-sonar-radiation-/README.md

 This project implements a binary classification model using Logistic Regression to distinguish between rocks and mines based on sonar readings.
 The model is trained on the "Sonar Dataset," which contains frequency-based sonar signals reflected from objects in the water.

 # Dataset
- dataset is in the form of CSV file.
+The data is in the form of a CSV file.
- The dataset consists of numerical sonar readings as features.

-The target variable:
-R (Rock)
-M (Mine)

-Format: CSV (Comma-Separated Values)
+# DESCRIPTION

+With an input of sonar signal data, the implementation applies machine learning algorithms to classify the signals.
+The model is trained using supervised learning techniques to distinguish between rocks and mines effectively.

 Number of Samples: 208

 Number of Features: 60